rishiraj88/gosandbox/README.md

 # Golang and REST APIs
-- Proving ground for programs and apps in Golang (Go language).
+- A dedicated repository of programs and apps in Golang (Go language).

 ## Activities in this Repo
 - To add programs and code files to schowcase object-oriented features of Go.